vohi/minicoin/README.md

 Machines are declared in a yaml file, `boxes.yml`.
 The `Vagrantfile` contains the vagrant configuration code, takes care of setting appropriate defaults, and runs the provisioning steps from the machine's definition.

-Using the machine is then possible via `vagrant ssh`, or interactively through virtualbox's display of the machine.
+To see which machines are declared, run

+`$ vagrant status`

+Running machines can be used via ssh, interactively through virtualbox's display of the machine, or - if your host can run bash scripts - by executing jobs on it with the `run_on` script.

 ## Machine Operations